ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 4. **Residue Validation**: Verifies that specified residues exist in the PDB structure.

 5. **Residue Reordering**: Automatically reorders residues in the PDB file to match the order specified in the RFDiffusion format string, ensuring compatibility with Genie2's requirements.
-If you need to preserve the original residue order for any reason, use the `--no_reorder` flag.

-6. **Length Validation**: Ensures reasonable total length constraints and provides appropriate scaffolds between motifs.
+6. **Auto-correction**: Fixes common motif definition issues with the `--auto_fix_motifs` flag.

 **Important Considerations:**